lsc-project/documentation/source/scripting.rst

 		]]>
 	</string>

-If no prefix is provided, the engine will use the default value.
+If no prefix is provided, the default JS engine will be used.

-Scripting does not hgave to start with **CDATA**.
+Scripting does not have to start with **CDATA**.
 Here is a single liner example, where we concatanate two strings, one of them being pulled from an attribute value:

 .. code-block:: XML